Enhancing Causal Reasoning in Large Language Models: A Causal Attribution Model for Precision Fine-Tuning: Experiment Design and Estimation

 \subsection{Ability Attribution: Omit Knowledge}

-To examine the internal knowledge of LLMs, referred to $\mathbb{P}\left(\widehat{y}_i=y_i \mid do \left(k_i=\emptyset, d_i=d_i\right), c_i,u_i\right)$ in \eqref{know_con_d} of Definition \ref{def_know_con_d}, we conduct experiments to assess LLM performance when explicit knowledge is systematically restricted.
-Recognizing that LLMs possess vast stores of implicit knowledge, akin to expansive knowledge graphs \citep{pan2020identifying}, we aim to understand the influence of this internal knowledge on causal discovery.
-To isolate the effect of knowledge from other variables, we retain the numerical data but obscure the variable names by substituting them with arbitrary terms like ``bryoto'', ``nienet'', and ``feouni'' (see Figure \ref{fig:3}).
+To examine the internal knowledge of LLMs, referred to $\mathbb{P}\left(\widehat{y}_i=y_i \mid do \left(k_i=\emptyset, d_i=d_i\right), c_i,u_i\right)$ in Definition \ref{def_know_con_d}, we conduct experiments to assess the LLM performance when explicit knowledge is systematically restricted.
+Recognizing that LLMs possess vast stores of implicit knowledge, we aim to understand the influence of this internal knowledge on causal discovery.
+To isolate the effect of knowledge from other variables, we retain the numerical data but obscure the variable names by substituting them with arbitrary terms like "bryoto", "nienet", and "feouni" (see Figure \ref{fig:3}).
 These placeholders are chosen deliberately to avoid sequences that LLMs might interpret as inherently ordered or connected, such as alphabetical sequences or familiar names.
-This strategy prevents the models from leveraging pre-existing associative patterns, allowing us to accurately assess their knowledge-based reasoning capabilities.
+This strategy prevents the models from leveraging pre-existing associative patterns.